 It’s useless to present the DELMORE Brohers (Rabon & Alton).
 They began their career in 1931 !
 When they stopped at King studio in Cincinnati in 1946, they cut many, many Hillblly boogies, either as vocal duet, or with spare instrumentation (Wayne Raney and Lonnie Glosson on harmonica).
 It’s been a real task to choose « Down home boogie » (King 784AA) : the Brothers sing in harmony for this romper cut in November 1947 in Cincinnati.
 Lead electric guitar player could be Roy Lanham or Zeke Turner.

 A dozen years later or so, a man led a typical Hillbilly combo : JERRY DOVE (instrument unknown).
 He had already put a minor rockabilly classic in 1956, « Pink bow tie » on T.N.T.
 Label (# 144), but he was more a producer and musician than a singer.
 Here he gathers the duet (male/female) of Ray Stone and Dove’s wife, Peggy.
-First side is bluesy, and very atmospheric : « Losin’ the blues » (# 173), paired with an uptempo « Why don’t you love me ».
+First side is bluesy, and very atmospheric : « Losin’ the blues » (# 173), paired with an uptempo « Why don’t you love me » from 1959.